search icon

 What are regulations?

 Although most people know what regulations are, the meaning of the word can be difficult to pin down.
-Merriam-Webster’s definition of “regulations” is “authoritative rule[s] dealing with details or procedures.”
-For regulations in the business world, that definition certainly applies.
+Merriam-Webster defines “regulations” as “authoritative rule[s] dealing with details or procedures.”
+In the business world, that definition certainly applies to regulations.
 Businesses need to follow a vast range of rules, regulations, and procedures to operate legally.

 Business Regulations – Examples